Thanks to guest blogger, Shahar Boyayan.

 7. Increase trust.
 You need to do everything you can to increase the level of trust with clients and prospects.
 People don’t buy if they don’t believe.
 Using testimonials is a good start.

 These 7 components can change the face of your business so that you create loyal customers and advocates who spread the word about your business.
 To implement this system takes some brain power and testing.
 The good news?
 It doesn’t cost money and will make all your marketing and advertising efforts more effective.
 Attracting clients is not about the tools you use, but about the message you send.

 Do you incorporate any of the above 7 elements?
 Are you getting your message out there?
-Please share you thoughts in the comment section below because I’d love to hear from you.
+Please feel free to reach out share you thoughts with me because I’d love to hear from you.
 Thanks a million and here’s to your sweet success.